ctthang/kombit-service-net/README.md

 ### <a name=“consumerconfiguration”></a>Configuration
 Some changes to the properties in the configuration file:
 `Tests\Kombit.Samples.Consumer\Kombit.Samples.Consumer.dll.config`May be required, depending on the specific environment where the tests are executed.* `BaseAddress` the address where STS and Anvendersystem (user context) is deployed.
-* `AValidClientCertificateThumbprint` the thumprint of a certificate that is assigned to an Anvendersystem.
-The certificate must be located in `LocalMachine\My`
+* `AValidClientCertificateThumbprint` the thumprint of a certificate that is assigned to an Anvendersystem on  the STS.
+This certificate must be located in `LocalMachine\My`
 * `StsServiceCertificateThumbprint` thumprint of a certificate which is used as service certificate for certificate endpoint.
-The certificate must be located in `LocalMachine\My`
+This certificate must be located in `LocalMachine\My`
-* `StsServiceCertificateDNSIdentity` the dns identity of sts service certificate.
+* `StsServiceCertificateDNSIdentity` The DNS identity of the STS service certificate.
+This is the DNS identity of the certificate that is referred to by `StsServiceCertificateThumbprint`.
-* `StsCertificateEndpoint` the certificate endpoint address.
+* `StsCertificateEndpoint` the STS certificate endpoint address.
-* `StsMexEndpoint` The mex endpoint address of the STS
+* `StsMexEndpoint` The MEX endpoint address of the STS
-* `AValidOnBehalfOfCertificateThumbprint` thumbprint of a certificate which is used on proxy onbehalfof element or used as client certificate to request onbehalfof token.
+* `AValidOnBehalfOfCertificateThumbprint` The thumbprint of a certificate which is used for proxy-OnBehalfOf element or used as client certificate to request OnBehalfOf token.
-* `ServiceAddress` the service which will accept request authenticated by issued token.
-In this sample, it is the address of deployed service "service".
+* `ServiceAddress` The address of a service which will accept requests authenticated by a token issued by the STS.
+In this sample this is the address of deployed service.
 * `ServiceServiceCertificateThumbprint` the service certificate of the above service.
-The certificate must exist in LocalMachine\My.
+The certificate must be  located in LocalMachine\My.
-* `ServiceServiceCertificateDNSIdentity` the dns identity of service endpoint.
+* `ServiceServiceCertificateDNSIdentity` the DNS identity of service endpoint.
+This is the DNS identity of the certificate that is referred to by `ServiceServiceCertificateThumbprint`.
-* `ExpectedResponseMessage` The expected response message from service service.
+* `ExpectedResponseMessage` The expected response message from the service.
-* `BppValue` Expected Bpp value in base64 encoded format.
+* `BppValue` The expected OIO BPP value in base64 encoded format.
-* `SoapMessageLogLocation` a folder to store all the soap message sent and received to sts and service.
+* `SoapMessageLogLocation` a folder to store all SOAP messages sent and received to and from the STS and the service.
-* `serilog:minimum-level` specify the level of logging.
+* `serilog:minimum-level` specifies the logging level.
 Log files are stored in the `Logs\` folder.

-## <a name=“testing”></a>Calling The Service Using the Anvendersystem (User Context)Open the following address in a browser:
+## Calling The Service Using the Anvendersystem (User Context)Open the following address in a browser:
 [https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service](https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service)To be greeted with a welcome page.
-Sample code which demonstrates how to call the service can be found in the class:
+Sample code which demonstrates how to call the service can be found in the class:<br/>
-`Kombit.Samples.Consumer.Consumer`The following test case demonstrates how to call the STS and then use the issued token to call a service:
+`Kombit.Samples.Consumer.Consumer`The following test case demonstrates how to call the STS and then use the issued token to call a service:<br/>
 `SendRstAndThenExecuteServiceServiceSuccessfully`